-But when you need to get a team together with a lot of materials, you need a war room.
+But when you need to get a team together with a lot of materials and potentially confidentiality issues, you need a war room.
 These can morph into project rooms - less formal, more digital - people can join in from elsewhere, even internationally.

 Much of this can be accomplished with modifications to existing office kit - the ultimate is to design one from scratch, to perfect the visual, comfort and acoustic environments.

 The result is a much more social, functional and fun space to be in.
-You don’t need gimmicks like ping pong and slippery dips.
+You don’t need gimmicks like ping pong, games and slippery dips.